 Welcome to the University of Wisconsin Primary Care Sports Medicine fellowship!
 Our one-year fellowship trains primary care physicians in the field of sports medicine to become academic leaders in the care of sports-related problems in children, adolescents and adults.

 Launched in 1988 as the first pediatric department-based primary care sports medicine fellowship in the country, our program continues to garner high acclaim both clinically and academically and maintains maximum ACGME accreditation.

 As a fellow, you’ll receive the clinical education necessary to treat a wide variety of sport- and exercise-related problems, and become a teacher and researcher in sports medicine.
 Fellowship training will also lead to eligibility to take the Certification of Added Qualification (CAQ) exam in Sports Medicine.

-If you have completed residency training in pediatrics, family medicine, med/peds, emergency medicine, internal medicine or physical medicine and rehabilitation, you are eligible to apply to the fellowship program.
+If you have completed residency training in pediatrics, family medicine, med/peds, emergency medicine, or internal medicine, you are eligible to apply to the fellowship program.

 To learn more, visit the Primary Care Sports Medicine Fellowship pages at the UW Department of Pediatrics.

 Why Choose the UW Primary Care Sports Medicine Fellowship?

 Support Badger Athletics